 - Restricted Area Violations (see section E.1. above):

-Third restricted area violation during academic year: Boot/Tow notice advises of future booting and/or towing
+Fourth restricted area violation during academic year: Boot/Tow notice advises of future booting and/or towing

-Fourth restricted area violation: vehicle is booted
+Fifth restricted area violation: vehicle is booted

-Fifth and subsequent violations: vehicle is towed
+Sixth and subsequent violations: vehicle is towed

 Note: Citation records are NOT cleared at the end of the academic year.
 However, first restricted area-violation consequence will revert to previous year's ending level.